 DSNP Specification

 Welcome to the Decentralized Social Networking Protocol (DSNP) specification.
-Here you can find the detailed specification documentation for DSNP, official implementation specifications, associated specifications, as well as a roadmap and proposals for future extensions.
+Here you can find the detailed specification documentation for DSNP, official DSNP system specifications, and associated specifications.

 Goals & Purpose